Rakesh-Mourya-G/xen-orchestra/docs/architecture.md

 ### Central point

-Contrary to XenCenter, each Xen Orchestra's client is connected to one XO-Server, and not all the Xen servers.
+Contrary to XenCenter, each CloudVisor's client is connected to one XO-Server, and not all the Xen servers.
 With a traditional architecture:

 ![](./assets/without-xo.jpg)